trustdan/IBKR-API-Go-Python/documentation/IBKR-TWS-API-documentation.md

 ### API LogsCopy Location

 TWS and IB Gateway can be configured to create a separate log file which  has a record of just communications with API applications.
-This log is  not enabled by default; but needs to be enabled by the Global  Configuration setting **“Create API Message Log File”**(picture below).
+This log is  not enabled by default; but needs to be enabled by the Global  Configuration setting **Ã¢â‚¬Å“Create API Message Log FileÃ¢â‚¬Â**(picture below).

 - API logs contain a record of exchanged messages between API applications  and TWS/IB Gateway.
 Since only API messages are recorded, the API logs  are more compact and easier to handle.
 However they do not contain  general diagnostic information about TWS/IBG as the TWS/IBG logs.
 The  TWS/IBG settings folder is by default **C:\Jts** (or IBJts on Mac/Linux).
 The API logs are named **api.[clientId].[day].log**, where [clientId] corresponds to the Id the client application used to  connect to the TWS and [day] to the week day (i.e. api.123.Thu.log).
-- There is also a setting “Include Market Data in API Log” that will include  streaming market data values in the API log file.
+- There is also a setting Ã¢â‚¬Å“Include Market Data in API LogÃ¢â‚¬Â that will include  streaming market data values in the API log file.
 Historical candlestick data is always recorded in the API log.

 **Note:** Both  the API and TWS logs are encrypted locally.
 The API logs can be  decrypted for review from the associated TWS or IB Gateway session, just like the TWS logs, as shown in the section describing the Local  location of logs.

-**Note:** The TWS/IB Gateway log file setting has to be set to ‘Detail’ level before an issue occurs so that  information recorded correctly when it manifests.
+**Note:** The TWS/IB Gateway log file setting has to be set to Ã¢â‚¬ËœDetailÃ¢â‚¬â„¢ level before an issue occurs so that  information recorded correctly when it manifests.
 However due to the  high amount of information that will be generated under this level, the  resulting logs can grow considerably in size.

 **Enabling creation of API logs**

 TWS:

-1. Navigate to File/Edit → Global Configuration → API → Settings
+1. Navigate to File/Edit Ã¢â€ â€™ Global Configuration Ã¢â€ â€™ API Ã¢â€ â€™ Settings
 2. Check the box *Create API message log file*
 3. Set *Logging Level* to *Detail*
 4. Click Apply and Ok